kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 ### Insights into public use and system evolution
-Finally, the team also wanted to gain insight of how the public interacts with WDQMS, particularly which data is downloaded through the API and how frequent, as well as to understand changes to the data, for example changes to the station list, or number of new observations processed.
+Finally, the team also wanted to gain insight of how the public interacts with WDQMS, particularly which data is downloaded through the API and how frequently, and also understand changes to the data, for example changes to the station list, or number of new observations processed.

 The number of downloads or number of observations processed can easily be conceptualized as metrics.